 Japanese Valentine’s Day gifts

-On February 14th it is custom for women to give presents like chocolate to their crush, but also to co-workers, friends and family to show their appreciation.
+On February 14th it is customary for women to give presents like chocolate to their crush, but also to co-workers, friends and family to show their appreciation.
 This time of the year, stores have a wide range of chocolates on offer.
 In addition, homemade chocolates make a popular and more personal gift to loved ones.
 There are different types of chocolates to be given, depending on your relation to that person.

 1. Giri choco

 Giri choco (義理チョコ) is the type of chocolate that you give to someone who you don’t really have a crush on, but want to show your appreciation to.
 These can be your co-workers, siblings, parents, or any other person around you that supports you.
-The origin of Girichoko can be found in the 1970’s, when women started to give chocolate to their colleagues.
+The origin of Girichoko can be traced back to the 1970’s, when women started to give chocolate to their colleagues.
 Some people regard it as a good opportunity to express their gratitude to others, which can result in smooth communication.
 Giving giri choco is in no way seen as romantic and often the chocolates are a little cheaper.

 2. Honmei choco

 Honmei choco (本命チョコ) are the chocolates that you will want to give to your significant other, or the person for whom a woman has romantic feelings.
 Indeed, honmei choco are the love chocolates that are often of high quality, sophisticated designs, and more expensive.
 Women take great care into selecting the right love chocolates for their crush!

 Also, honmei choco is especially a big thing for young girls who secretly bring chocolate and give it to their crush at school.
 In this case, chocolate sweets are often homemade and wrapped carefully with cute wrapping papers.